 Completion of one semester abroad as described for the major.
 With the approval of the Program Director, students may substitute a summer program or other shorter program (e.g. SLU’s “Summer Immersion in Nicaragua” through the Dept. of Theological Studies).

 Completion of at least 40 hours of community service during the semester in Latin America in coordination with the Program Director or your LAS mentor.

-To earn the Concentration in LAS, students must complete the three core courses plus the Senior Inquiry as with the Major and Minor.
-The requirements for the Senior Inquiry for the Concentration in LAS will be established by the Program Director.
+To earn the Certificate in LAS, students must complete the three core courses plus the Senior Inquiry as with the Major and Minor.
+The requirements for the Senior Inquiry for the Certificate in LAS will be established by the Program Director.

 In addition, the student chooses two electives from this course list.
 It is expected that students will focus their elective coursework in one particular area (e.g. Humanities or Social Sciences).

 The completion of one summer or semester abroad is recommended.